zaiisao/Documentation/en/Audio Broadcast/audio_profile_unity.md

 ---
 title: Set the Audio Profile
-description: How to set high-quality audio on Android
+description: How to set high-quality audio on Windows
-platform: Android
+platform: Unity
-updatedAt: Wed Sep 25 2019 10:08:25 GMT+0800 (CST)
+updatedAt: Mon Mar 16 2020 14:03:30 GMT+0800 (CST)
 ---
 # Set the Audio Profile
 ## Introduction

 High-fidelity audio is essential for professional audio scenarios, such as for podcasts and singing competitions.
 For example, podcasts require stereo and high-fidelity audio.
 High-fidelity audio refers to an audio profile with a sample rate of 48 kHz and a bitrate of 192 Kbps.

 To obtain high-fidelity audio during real-time communications, you can choose the appropriate audio profile based on the audio quality, channel, and scenario.

 ## Implementation

 Before setting the audio profile, ensure that you have implemented the basic real-time communication functions in your project.
-For details, see [Start a Call](../../en/Interactive%20Broadcast/start_call_android.md) or [Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_android.md).
+For details, see [Start a Voice Call](../../en/Audio%20Broadcast/start_call_audio_unity.md) or [Start a Voice Broadcast](../../en/Audio%20Broadcast/start_live_audio_unity.md).

-The Agora SDK provides the `setAudioProfile` method to set the appropriate audio profile according to the scenario.
+The Agora SDK provides the `SetAudioProfile` method to set the appropriate audio profile according to the scenario.
 This method has two parameters:
 <table>
 <tr>
 <th>Parameters</th>
 <th>Description</th>
 </tr>
 <tr>
-<td>profile</td>
+<td>audioProfile</td>
 <td>Sets the sample rate, bitrate, encoding mode, and the number of channels.
-	<li>AUDIO_PROFILE_DEFAULT(0): The default audio profile.
-In the Communication profile, the default value is AUDIO_PROFILE_SPEECH_STANDARD(1).
-In the Live-broadcast profile, the default value is AUDIO_PROFILE_MUSIC_STANDARD(2).</li>
+	<li>AUDIO_PROFILE_DEFAULT(0): The default audio profile. <ul><ul><li>In the Communication profile:<ul><li>Windows: A sample rate of 16 KHz, audio encoding, mono, and a bitrate of up to 16 Kbps.<li>Android/iOS/macOS: A sample rate of 32 KHz, audio encoding, mono, and a bitrate of up to 18 Kbps.</ul> <li>In the Live-broadcast profile: A sample rate of 48 KHz, music encoding, mono, and a bitrate of up to 52 Kbps..</li></ul></ul>
 	<li>AUDIO_PROFILE_SPEECH_STANDARD(1): A sample rate of 32 kHz, audio encoding, mono, and a bitrate of up to 18 Kbps.</li>
 	<li>AUDIO_PROFILE_MUSIC_STANDARD(2): A sample rate of 48 kHz, music encoding, mono, and a bitrate of up to 48 Kbps.</li>
 	<li>AUDIO_PROFILE_MUSIC_STANDARD_STEREO(3): A sample rate of 48 kHz, music encoding, stereo, and a bitrate of up to 56 Kbps.</li>